thomas-pegot/camera_web_server/README.md

 |---|---|
 |![phase](data/motion_b.gif) | ![motion](data/motion.gif)|
 |`#define PHASE_DCT 3`|`#define PHASE_DCT 2`|

-Interpretion: Motion are created from the DC component only so we can't capture motion where there is edges already.
+**Interpretation**: Motion are created from the DC component only so we can't capture motion where there is edges already.
 The advantage though is that you don't have those horizontal lines interfering.
 Atm I can't fix the issue related of background edges interfering the motion.

 |DCT-sign DC + All AC| DCT-sign DC only |